Double Ball Roulette

 Special Bets

-• Double Ball Jackpot – This is the bet or its payout, in particular, that immediately grabs the attention when we open the game.
-It gives players the option to bet on any number they choose and if they are lucky enough, both balls would land on that exact number.
-The reason why this bet is called the Double Ball Jackpot is the mouth-watering payout of 1,200 to 1.
+• Double Ball Jackpot: This bet, or more precisely its payout, immediately grabs your attention when you open the game.
+It allows players to bet on any number they choose, and if they are lucky enough, both balls will land on that exact number.
+The bet is called the Double Ball Jackpot because of its mouth-watering payout of 1,200 to 1.

-• Any Same Number – This wager is very similar to the jackpot-wielding bet at least in terms of the required outcome of the spin – in order for you to win this bet, the two balls need to fall on the same number.
-However, you do not need to specify any number but, rather, just to predict that this will happen in the next spin.
-If your prediction is correct, you get a reward of 35 times your initial bet.
+• Any Same Number: This wager is very similar to the jackpot bet in terms of the required outcome of the spin: to win, both balls must land on the same number.
+However, you do not need to specify which number; you simply predict that this will happen on the next spin.
+If your prediction is correct, you receive a reward of 35 times your initial bet.

-• Red and Black – There is another special bet in Double Ball Roulette and with it, players can bet on the red and black colors simultaneously.
-In order for them to win, the balls must meet both requirements or, in other words, one of the balls need to fall on a red number, while the other needs to fall on a black number.
-As you can imagine, the odds of this bet winning are pretty high, which is why the payout is even.
+• Red and Black: Another special bet in Double Ball Roulette allows players to bet on red and black simultaneously.
+To win, the balls must meet both requirements, meaning one ball must land on a red number and the other on a black number.
+As you can imagine, the odds of this bet winning are relatively high, which is why the payout is even money.

 Call Bets

-Call BetsAlong with the inside and outside bets, available on the main betting grid, players can also make call bets, also known as announced bets or French bets.
-Their names are written in French and allow betting on sections of the wheel rather than on numbers or groups of numbers on the layout.
-Such wagers can be placed on the additional betting section, called racetrack.
+Call BetsAlong with the inside and outside bets available on the main betting grid, players can also make call bets, also known as announced bets or French bets.
+Their names are written in French and allow wagering on sections of the wheel rather than on individual numbers or groups of numbers on the layout.
+Such wagers can be placed on the additional betting section called the racetrack.
 There, the numbers appear in the same order as they do on the wheel.
-Although these bets are quite standard for most French and European roulette variations, we will list them below, along with their payouts:
+Although these bets are quite standard for most French and European roulette variations, we list them below along with their payouts:

-• Neighbor Bets – With this type of bet, players pick a certain number on the racetrack layout and once they do, two more numbers on either side of it are automatically chosen.
-The bet includes 5 numbers in total so players need to place at least 5 chips on 5 straights.
-If any of the balls fall on these numbers, players collect a payout of 18 to 1 per winning number.
+• Neighbor Bets: With this type of bet, players pick a specific number on the racetrack layout, and two numbers on either side of it are automatically selected.
+The bet includes five numbers in total, so players need to place at least five chips on five straight bets.
+If either ball falls on any of these numbers, players collect a payout of 18 to 1 per winning number.

-• Voisins – The full name of this bet is Voisins du Zero and translated from French, it means “neighbors of zero”.
-With this wager, players bet on the 17 numbers around 0, including 0 and can win up to 8 times their initial bet, depending on the specific winning numbers.
+• Voisins: The full name of this bet is Voisins du Zéro, which translates from French as “neighbors of zero.”
+With this wager, players bet on the 17 numbers surrounding 0, including 0 itself, and can win up to 8 times their initial bet, depending on the specific winning numbers.

-• Tiers – Also known as Tiers du Cylindre, this bet means one third and it covers 12 numbers that sit opposite the zero on the wheel.
+• Tiers: Also known as Tiers du Cylindre, this bet covers one-third of the wheel, specifically the 12 numbers opposite the zero.
 Tiers consists of six splits, so if the bet wins, players receive a payout of 8 to 1.

-• Orphelins – The game also allows players to bet on the two sections of the wheel that were not covered by Voisins and Tiers.
-This bet is called Orphelins or orphans and it includes 8 numbers distributed in 4 splits and one straight-up bet, so the payout varies – it can be 8 to 1 or 17 to 1.
+• Orphelins: The game also allows players to bet on the two sections of the wheel that are not covered by Voisins and Tiers.
+This wager, called Orphelins or “orphans,” includes eight numbers distributed in four splits and one straight-up bet, so the payout varies: it can be 8 to 1 or 17 to 1.

 How to Play Double Ball Roulette

-roulette strategyWhen playing Double Ball Roulette, players need to know that here, each bet has a probability of winning that is different than in the standard roulette where there is just one ball.
-The reason is quite obvious – players have two chances of winning when placing an inside bet.
+roulette strategyWhen playing Double Ball Roulette, players need to know that each bet’s probability of winning differs from that in standard roulette, where there is only one ball.
+The reason is obvious: players have two chances of winning when placing an inside bet.
 Outside bets, on the other hand, are harder to win because both balls need to meet a certain requirement.
 This is why players who decide to try out this exciting version of roulette should choose their bets very carefully.

-Placing a combination of bets or using the racetrack for wagering on larger sections of the wheel is an interesting strategy in this game.
-Typically, this would be quite risky because you will need to bet at least several chips per spin and might easily blow up your bankroll with just a few losing spins in a row.
+Placing a combination of bets or using the racetrack to wager on larger sections of the wheel can be an interesting strategy in this game.
+Typically, this approach is quite risky, because you need to bet at least several chips per spin and could easily deplete your bankroll after only a few losing rounds.
 In Double Ball Roulette, however, you are presented with two numbers after each spin, which certainly increases your odds.

-Betting that the balls will fall on red and black in the same spin is also quite interesting – this is a brand new option that cannot be found in any other roulette variation.
-The payout may be small (1:1) but it would be good enough to prevent losses.
+Betting that the balls will land on red and black in the same spin is also quite interesting; this is a brand-new option that cannot be found in any other roulette variation.
+The payout may be small (1:1), but it can be enough to offset losses.
 Of course, all outside bets are very exciting despite the fact that both balls need to hit the same number, color, or group of numbers for these bets to win.

 The Double Ball Jackpot bet is certainly the highlight in this game and it offers an extraordinary payout of 1,200 times the initial bet.
-Even if the chances for this outcome occurring are tiny, the potential reward makes taking the risk worthwhile.
-Last, but not least, players need to know that the theoretical return to player (RTP) has been calculated at 93.56%.
+Even if the chances of this outcome occurring are tiny, the potential reward makes taking the risk worthwhile.
+Last but not least, players should know that the theoretical return to player (RTP) is 93.56%.
 This means that at a house edge of 6.44%, the game would keep $6.44 of every $100 bet.

 In comparison, the standard, single-ball European or French roulette games have a house edge of 2.70%, while the American variations with two zero pockets on the wheel usually have a house edge of 5.26%.